The Bishop of Southwark's Lent Call

 A Pastoral Letter from Bishop Christopher

-I am glad to be able to continue the tradition of the Bishop’s Lent Call here in the Diocese of Southwark.
-We have been supporting work here and around the world through the Lent call for over 20 years now and last year we were able to give grants of over £92,000 to work in the Holy Land, Zimbabwe and here in our own Diocese.
+I am so pleased that we are able to give to so many different groups as a result of the Lent Call.
+Thank you for all that you do to make this annual appeal such a success.
+We have been supporting work here and around the world through the Lent Call for over 20 years now and last year we were able to give grants of over £50,000 to work in Sri Lanka, Kenya, Zimbabwe and here in our own Diocese.

 I hope and pray that you will want to display this material and encourage those in your churches to pray and to give as part of their Lenten discipline.
 This year, following feedback from the parishes, we have printed some extra project sheets so that you can display both sides more easily.
 Do contact Press and Communications if you would like extras on 020 7939 9400.

 It is possible to give to the Lent Call online as well as by cheque, which should be sent to John Jackson at Trinity House.
 As well as information concerning the projects we are supporting you will find enclosed worship sheets for use in schools or Sunday Schools.
 Do follow our Twitter feed (@southwarkcofe) and Lent Call blog as we will be adding extra material about the projects each week.
 I hope and pray that you will find them useful as you encourage those in your care to use Lent well and to give generously to the Bishop’s Lent Call.

 With my thanks and prayers for our partnership in the service of the Kingdom,

 In 2020 the Bishop’s Lent Call is supporting projects within Southwark Diocese and in the Holy Land, Nigeria and our Link Dioceses in Zimbabwe.

 Initiatives supporting food security, water supplies, training and infrastructure in our Link Dioceses of Central Zimbabwe, Matabeleland, Masvingo and Manicaland.